|An unknown older skater.|

 I am not trying to scare anyone with this, but I am trying to give you a reality check.
 Keep this poor guy's experience in mind as you read the next section.
 He may have something to teach us.

 Reaction time is slower with age.
 A hard fact of life is that our older-selves simply cannot move as fast as our younger-versions.
 Gravity, however, remains unaffected by our age.
-This means some things will be a lot harder to do (e.g. there is a real reason why old guys often have trouble with flip tricks, and/or older people don't run marathons as fast as younger ones, etc. Again, hard fact of life and biology.).
+This means some things will be a lot harder to do (e.g. there is a real reason why older skaters often have trouble with flip tricks, and/or why people in their 40s people don't run marathons as fast as people in their 20s, etc. Again, hard fact of life and biology.).
 Additionally, we are not able to react as quickly to tricks that have gone wrong as we once did.
 This is an important consideration, because the inability to react fast enough can lead to some nasty bails and, well, injury.
 More on this later on.

 You will get injured, and it takes longer to heal.
-This one is another hard fact of life and biology.
-It takes much longer to heal from injury when you are older.
-Avoiding injury today means skating tomorrow (or going to work).
-What are the best ways to approach and deal with these considerations?
+Yet another hard fact of life and biology.
+It takes much longer to heal from injury when you are older (esp. the soft-tissue injuries).
+Avoiding injury today means skating (or going to work) tomorrow.

 Start slow, and ease your way back in.
 I also can’t stress this one enough.
 I frequently hear about people injuring their Achilles and Patella tendons when first starting-up again (tendinitis, tears, Achilles ruptures, etc.) because they go too hard and too fast, before the body has had time to become reconditioned to the demands of skateboarding.
 Take this poor guy for example...